-Top teams in the Community and Outreach event - First, second, third (not related to class) (3 total awards)
+Top team in the Community and Outreach event - not related to class (1 total award)

 4.2.
 Special Awards

 Teams may be nominated for Special awards during pre-event submission judging and on-site at the competition.
 A nomination form will be available on-site for all participants, advisors, volunteers, staff, and spectators to nominate teams for these awards.